-DUDLEY HEALTH AND WELLBEING BOARD Agenda Item No. 8(b)
+DUDLEY HEALTH AND WELLBEING BOARD

-DATE 8 th June 2023 TITLE OF REPORT Draft Joint Health, Wellbeing and Inequalities Strategy 2023-28 Organisation and Author Dudley Metropolitan Borough Council Dr Mayada Abu Affan, Acting Director of Public Health mayada.abuaffan@dudley.gov.uk Purpose To agree the draft strategy Background Following consideration of the Joint Strategic Needs Assessment (JSNA), Dudley's Health and Wellbeing Board agreed three goals for its new strategy at its March meeting, underpinned by an approach to reducing health inequalities.
-The draft strategy has been developed for these goals.
-Key Points The strategy includes: A foreword from Cllr Bevan, Chair of the HWB Views from residents and communities about what makes Dudley a great place A section for each individual goal setting out the HWB's aspirations, including on reducing health inequalities, some background to the issue in Dudley, and what the HWB will do during the lifetime of the strategy The commitment of HWB partner organisations.
-To enable communities and residents to engage with the strategy and the HWB plans, it is proposed that there are specific engagement sessions during the summer.
-This will gather community insight to inform work programmes and to enable completion of the strategy.
-This work will be led by Dudley's engagement group.
-(Note this will be the start of a programme of engagement with communities throughout the lifetime of the strategy).
-The proposed design of the strategy will be presented at the meeting for feedback from HWB Board members.
-The final strategy will be ready for launch at the HWB Board meeting in September.
-Emerging issues for discussion Are HWB Board members satisfied that the strategy as currently drafted represents their ambitions for the health and wellbeing of the people of Dudley?
-Are Board members happy with the proposed approach to community engagement to finalise the strategy?
-Key asks of the Board/wider system The Board is asked to agree the draft strategy.
-Contribution to H&WBB key goals: • Healthy weight • Reducing loneliness & isolation • Reducing impact of poverty Not applicable as this is the new strategy.
-Contribution to Dudley Vision 2030 Directly contribute to Dudley being a place of healthy, resilient, safe communities with high aspirations and the ability to shape their own future and the 2030 goal of improved health outcomes and higher wellbeing.
+DATE 14 th September 2023 TITLE OF REPORT Final Joint Health, Wellbeing and Inequalities Strategy 2023-28 Organisation and Author Dudley Metropolitan Borough Council Author Dr Mayada Abu Affan, Acting Director of Public Health mayada.abuaffan@dudley.gov.uk Purpose To agree the final version of the Strategy for publication Background At its June meeting the HWB Board agreed the majority of the content of the Joint Health, Wellbeing and Inequalities Strategy 2023-28.
+Since then some residents and patients have been engaged to help complete the commitment from partners section and the Strategy has been typeset.
+Key Points The strategy includes: A foreword from Cllr Bevan, Chair of the HWB Views from residents and communities about what makes Dudley a great place A section for each individual goal setting out the HWB's aspirations, including on reducing health inequalities, some background to the issue in Dudley, and what the HWB will do during the lifetime of the strategy The commitment of HWB partner organisations and the community.
+Emerging issues for discussion Are HWB Board agreed that the Strategy can be published?
+Key asks of the Board/wider system The Board is asked to note that the Strategy will be launched in September 2023 and Board members will be asked to cascade it within their own organisations.
+Contribution to H&WBB key goals: Improving school readiness Reducing circulatory disease deaths Not applicable as this is the new strategy.